Research website of Vyacheslav Gorchilin

 Example 2: \(f(x) = {1 \over \sqrt{1 - x^2}} \)

-Let us denote \(x^2 = y\) then: \[f(y)^2 = {1 \over 1 - y}\, \Rightarrow\, [f(0)^2]^{(n)} = n!\, \Rightarrow\, a_n = \pm 1 \] Hence, the vector from \(y\) is: \[\mathbf{f}(y) = \left\{\pm 1,\, \pm y^{1/2},\, \pm y^{1},\, \ldots,\, \pm y^{n/2} \right\} \] and the desired vector from a scalar elementary function like this: \[\mathbf{f}(x) = \left\{\pm 1,\, \pm x,\, \pm x^2,\, \ldots,\, \pm x^n \right\} \tag{2.9}\]
+Let us denote \(x^2 = y\) then: \[f(y)^2 = {1 \over 1 - y}\, \Rightarrow\, [f(0)^2]^{(n)} = n!\, \Rightarrow\, a_n = \pm 1 \] Hence, the vector from \(y\) is: \[\mathbf{f}(y) = \left\{\pm 1,\, \pm y^{1/2},\, \pm y^{1},\, \ldots,\, \pm y^{n/2} \right\} \] and the desired vector from a scalar elementary function like this: \[\mathbf{f}(x) = \left\{\pm 1,\, \pm x,\, \pm x^2,\, \ldots,\, \pm x^n \right\} \tag{2.9}\] Other examples of transformations of some scalar periodic and hyperbolic functions are given in the following works: #1 and #2.
+It should be noted here that if, in the process of transforming a scalar function into a vector function, a minus one appears under the square root sign, then such a transformation is extended to the algebra of hyperbolic numbers.

 The theorem proved here allows us to look at familiar space from a slightly different angle, and then we show how it can look in fact, from the point of view of mathematics :)